hackshackers/hackshackers-hugo/content/news/2012/08/bogota-hacks-hackers-chapter-develops-new-digital-map-mi-bogota-verde.md

 In other words, rather than treating this as a crisis map around solid waste concerns, we will also show where and when something is done right.
 And we are using the open-source [Ushahidi][3] mapping platform to achieve this goal.

 The slogan for the map, “Entre todos lo lograremos” also applies to the 20 plus people who showed up for the hackathon.
-We think it’s a terrific start for a chapter that just came into being in April 2012.
+We think it’s a terrific start for a group that just came into being in April 2012.

 The mapping project was decided upon by a vote at the second Hacks/Hackers Bogotá meeting in late May.
 A volunteer organizing committee met periodically in June and July to get things going and keep the momentum up.